Managing Allegations against Foster Carers

 I’m thinking of becoming a foster carer; should I wait until I become one to take this course?

 It is recommended you take this course after becoming a foster carer.
-It can be difficult to become an approved foster carer, it is in the applicant’s decision to apply to this course at their time of choosing.
+It can be difficult to become an approved foster carer, it is ultimately the applicant’s decision when to take this course.

 How will this course help me?